 There are many different reasons for having a lot of birds on our lawn, some causes may be harmless, while others may require some minor action on our parts, and in the worst case, may require a little more investigating and treatment of the lawn for pests.

-So be a little curious and try to determine just what's attracting the birds, and it may possibly save us some headaches down the road if it turns out the worst case scenario were in effect.
+So be a little curious and try to determine just what's attracting the birds, and it may possibly save us some troubles at a later time if it turns out the worst case scenario were in effect.